gewarren/docs/docs/framework/wpf/advanced/optimizing-performance-text.md

 ### Use Figures Carefully

-A <xref:System.Windows.Documents.Figure> element represents a portion of flow content that can be absolutely-positioned within a page of content.
+A <xref:System.Windows.Documents.Figure> element represents a portion of flow content that can be absolutely positioned within a page of content.
 In some cases, a <xref:System.Windows.Documents.Figure> may cause an entire page to automatically reformat if its position collides with content that has already been laid-out.
 You can minimize the possibility of unnecessary reformatting by either grouping <xref:System.Windows.Documents.Figure> elements next to each other, or declaring them near the top of content in a fixed page size scenario.

 ### Optimal Paragraph